surya2003-real/streaming_asr_espnet/README.md

 The function returns two lists:
 - `conf_words`: Updated list of confirmed words.
 - `buffer`: Remaining elements in the buffer after processing.
+- `transcript_addition`: new words to be added in the transcript

 ### Functionality
 The function first uses the `conf_word_check` function to find the index `k` where the sequences `conf_words` and `word_list` match.
 It then updates the `conf_words` list by appending elements from the `buffer` until a mismatch is encountered or the buffer is exhausted.
 The remaining elements in the buffer after processing are returned.